A model for framed configuration spaces of points

 The first step in~\cite{KhoroshkinWillwacher2017} is to find a model for the equivariant forms on $\FM_{n}$.
 The model is denoted $\pdu\BGraphs^{m}_{n}$.
 As a graded vector space,

 The commutative algebra structure is defined term-wise.
-It is a cooperad in dgcas over $H(BG)$, where the monoidal product is $\otimes_{H(BG)}$.
-The differential is the sum of the differential from $\stG_{n}$ with a twist by a certain Maurer--Cartan element $m \in H(BG) \otimes \GC_{n}$, which is gauge equivalent to an element with an explicit formula~\cite[Theorem~7.1]{KhoroshkinWillwacher2017}.
-Then there is a direct quasi-isomorphism~\cite[Theorem~6.7]{KhoroshkinWillwacher2017}
+The cooperad structure of $\Graphs_n$ induces on $\BGraphs_n^m$ a (strict) cooperad structure in dgcas under $H(\BG)$, where the monoidal product is $\otimes_{H(\BG)}$.
+The differential is a sum of two terms.
+The first is the differential from $\stG_{n}$, i.e.\ it contracts edges incident to internal vertices.
+The second is the twist by the Maurer--Cartan element $m \in H(\BG) \hat\otimes \GC_{n}$, which is gauge equivalent to the element described in Theorem~\ref{thm:MCform}.
+Here, the action of $H(\BG) \hat\otimes \GC_{n}$ is given by multiplication of the $H(\BG)$ pieces and the $\GC_{n}$ action on $\Graphs_n$ as in Section \ref{sec:gcn}.
+In particular, for even $n$, the twist contracts a tadpole and multiplies the decoration by the Euler class, while for odd $n$, the twist contracts multiple adjacent edges and multiplies the decoration by a power of the Pontryagin class.